yahoo/ychaos/docs/faq.md

 #### How do I run a single Unittest from command line?

-We recommend you to use an IDE for development.
-(Preferably PyCharm) which will provide you the feature of running a single unittest suite or a single test out of the box.
-If you still like to run it via command line you can use the below command.
+We recommend you to use an IDE for development (preferably PyCharm), which will provide you the feature of running a single unittest suite or a single test out of the box.
+If you still like to run it via the command line, you can use the below command.

 ```bash
 pytest <TEST_SUITE> -k "<TEST_NAME>"